On this page

 Do I need to file Form 1229 if I'm only updating my address or contact information?

 Consult the official instructions to determine the appropriate form or process for your specific update.
-For comprehensive guidance tailored to your immigration case, review the official instructions for Form 1229.
+For comprehensive guidance tailored to your immigration case, review the instructions provided with Form 1229.

 When will Form 1229 be processed and what is the workflow?